Universal Outlier Hypothesis Testing: Universal Outlier Hypothesis Testing

 where $C_{\pi} \triangleq -\log \Big ( \min\limits_{y \in \cY} \, \pi (y) \Big ) < \infty$ by the fact that $\pi$ has a full support.

 The lower bound for the error exponent in (\ref{eqn-lowerbd}) is nondecreasing in $M \geq 3$.
-Furthermore, as $M \rightarrow \infty$, this lower bound converges to the optimal error exponent $2B ( \mu, \pi )$; hence, \tdblue{our test is asymptotically efficient by which it means that
+Furthermore, as $M \rightarrow \infty$, this lower bound converges to the optimal error exponent $2B ( \mu, \pi )$; hence, the GL test $\delta$ in (\ref{eqn-univ-detector-2}) achieves the optimal error exponent asymptotically as the number of sequences approaches infinity, i.e.,

-which from Theorem \ref{thm-1} is equal to the optimal error exponent when both $\mu$ and $\pi$ are known.} \end{theorem}
+which from Theorem \ref{thm-1} is equal to the optimal error exponent when both $\mu$ and $\pi$ are known. \end{theorem}